-Hi, I’m David — a documentary filmmaker from San Diego, CA.
+Hi, I’m David — a filmmaker from San Diego, CA.

 Like many folks in this genre, I wear a lot of hats: I regularly direct, produce, shoot, write, and edit films and television.
 On a less frequent basis, I also design things and animate them.